winkel111/covid/README.md

 # rcode
-My collection of R scripts for the visualization of COVID-19 case data.
+My collection of R scripts for the visualization of COVID-19 epidemiology data sourced from JHU CSSE github repository.